molikkidd/molikkidd.github.io/index.md

 ## Welcome to My Github Blog

+This is my third time revisiting coding and the software engineering space.
+I started in 2017 with a full stack course on udemy and after that I received a google scholarship and certification in 11/2018.
+I took a job in another country at the end of that year which put a pause to studying for little over a year.
+I came back to the US in 01/2020 and started studying again until 08/2020 when I started working again in another industry.
+After working in another industry for 9 months so far I can clearly see that tech is the far better option for a longterm career.

 ## ORIENTATION
 It was an over view of what the company has to offer their students.
 Their are many people who will support the students as they learn how to code.
 For the class size their are a lot people around who can help.
 Various people from different roles in the company spoke about their background and journey into the tech space.
 People from the arts, customer service, hospitality and many more have made the switch to and seem very satisfied with their choice.
 Amongst the students who spoke many are embarking on a career change so that they can change the directory of their lives.